tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 Using the decoupled ports and adapters approach to create comparable coverage, we'd design tests around the following.

 * Testing the UI display and behaviour
-* Request for portfolio value tests
+* Testing the outgoing messages
 * HTTP Adapter to Java message tests
 * Portfolio calculation tests
 * Market Data API tests